asphytheghoul/Baraat/README.md

 knowledge including crawled wikipedia articles, textbooks, news, social media sites, magazines etc.

-- 2\) Fie-tuned on different downstream tasks.
+- 2\) Fine-tuned on different downstream tasks.
 We first train a 7B LLaMa-2 model on a text corpus in the target language and save it as a base model.
 We have considered the following tasks as downstream tasks that will be incorporated in the fine-tuning